KingSora/ByPropertyPath/README.md

 # ByPropertyPath.js

-Manage javascript objects by a property path.
+Manage javascript objects by a property path string.

 ## Usage & Documentation:
 All examples are done with this object: